lolkhalil03/WD-khalil/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.
+Description of the project in details. the project is a website resume. single page website and clickable the technology use is CSS and HTML Guiding Question:

-Guiding Question:
 - What is the project
 - Whats the purpose
 - What are key components
 - What technology used and how it is used